-Something that is unique to Greece are the Evzones and the Changing of the Guard at Syntagma Square, Athens which occurs every day, every hour on the hour.
+Something unique to Greece is the Evzones and the Changing of the Guard at Syntagma Square, Athens, which occurs every day, every hour on the hour.

-The Presidential Guard are the epitome of bravery and freedom, honouring the heroes thousands of years on, who fought and sacrificed for the land on which they stand on.
+The Presidential Guard is the epitome of bravery and freedom, honouring the heroes thousands of years on, who fought and sacrificed for the land they stand on.

 Two Evzones every hour on the hour guard the Tomb of the Unknown Soldier in one-hour shifts around the clock, three times every two days.
-They work in pairs in order to perfectly coordinate their movements which are done in slow motion to preserve the guards circulation after standing completely still for one hour.
+They work in pairs to perfectly coordinate their movements which are done in slow motion to preserve the guard's circulation after standing completely still for one hour.

-For the Grand Change on Sunday and on National holidays, the Evzones are also in the “Foustanella”.
-The uniform includes the kilt-like foustanella which has 400 pleats, representing the number of years Greece was under Turkish occupation, Ypodetes (a white shirt with very wide sleeves), Phemeli (black waistcoat embroidered with with designs of tradition and folklore importance), Krossia (a blue and white fringe), black leather cartridge belt with a bayonet holder, Phareon (the red cap with the national emblem on the front) symbolising the blood shed during the War of Independence with a long black silk tassel representing the tears shed by the Greeks during the years of Turkish occupation, two pairs of white woollen stockings, black silk tasselled knee garters and the Tsarouchia (red leather shoes with black pompons).
+For the Grand Change on Sunday and National holidays, the Evzones are also in the “Foustanella”.
+The uniform includes the kilt-like fustanella which has 400 pleats, representing the number of years Greece was under Turkish occupation, Ypodetes (a white shirt with vast sleeves), Phemeli (black waistcoat embroidered with designs of tradition and folklore importance), Krossia (a blue and white fringe), black leather cartridge belt with a bayonet holder, Phareon (the red cap with the national emblem on the front) symbolising the bloodshed during the War of Independence with a long black silk tassel representing the tears shed by the Greeks during the years of Turkish occupation, two pairs of white woollen stockings, black silk tasselled knee garters and the Tsarouchia (red leather shoes with black pompons).
 Each uniform takes 80 days to create, by specially trained craftsmen.

-In official ceremonies, the Evzones also wear the traditional uniforms of Crete and Pontus, in recognition to the contribution these regions played in the national fights.
+In official ceremonies, the Evzones also wear the traditional uniforms of Crete and Pontus to recognise the contribution these regions played in the national fights.